kevemueller/kTLSH/README.md

 - Performant

 ## Usage
 The module is built with maven.
+Details on the maven build are at the [kTLSH maven site](maven-site/).

 Usage follows the pattern used by the other hash methods available in Java.